Chart Color Schemes

 Seville Grove hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Seville Grove's median age is 32 years, which is younger than Greater Perth's average of 37 years and lower than Australia's national average of 38 years.
-Compared to Greater Perth, Seville Grove has a higher percentage of residents aged 5-14 (17.5%) but fewer residents aged 65-74 (5.5%).
-This concentration of 5-14 year-olds is significantly higher than the national average of 12.2%.
-According to post-2021 Census data, the percentage of residents aged 55-64 has increased from 8.5% to 9.3%, while the percentage of those aged 25-34 has decreased from 15.9% to 14.7%.
-By 2041, demographic modeling predicts significant changes in Seville Grove's age profile.
-The strongest projected growth is in the 45-54 age group, with a 36% increase adding 553 residents to reach a total of 2,103.
-Conversely, population declines are projected for the 0-4 and 35-44 age groups.
+Seville Grove's median age is 32 years, which is younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Perth, Seville Grove has a higher proportion of residents aged 5-14 (17.5%) but fewer residents aged 65-74 (5.5%).
+This concentration of 5-14 year-olds is well above the national average of 12.2%.
+According to post-2021 Census data, the proportion of residents aged 55-64 has increased from 8.5% to 9.3%, while the proportion of those aged 25-34 has decreased from 15.9% to 14.7%.
+Demographic projections suggest that Seville Grove's age profile will change significantly by 2041, with the strongest projected growth in the 45-54 cohort (36%), adding 553 residents to reach a total of 2,103.
+Conversely, population declines are projected for the 0-4 and 35-44 age cohorts.